senjapuri/Assignment_LookAndFeel/README.md

 ### About Us Page
 The about us page provides comprehensive information about the project and the team.
 - **About the Project:** Describes the website's purpose and its role in facilitating blood donation.
-- **Blood Types and Benefits:** Educates visitors on the importance of different blood types and the benefits of blood donation.
-- **Technologies Used:** Powered by HTML, CSS, and JavaScript to offer a user-friendly interface.
 - **Our Team:** Includes pictures and information about the project team.
 - **ERD Diagram:** Illustrates the database design and relationships.